gary-rowe/SimpleScaffolding/README.md

 #### TIP: Use entities with "multi-word" names to get snake case

-The template reader can infer snake case locations so providing a "multi-word" entity name, like `AdminUser` instead of `AdminUser` will enable the correct placement of the directive in the template (e.g. `admin_user`).
-This is handy for JSON test fixtures and package names.
+The template reader can infer snake case locations so providing a "multi-word" entity name, like `AdminUser` instead of just `User` will enable the correct placement of the directive in the template (e.g. `admin_user`).
+This is handy for JSON test fixtures and Java package names.

 ### Try it now...